Abradshaw1/Depth-Approximation/README.md

 # Marigold Computer Vision

-This is an pruned adn quantized implpenentaiton of Marigold, a fidudison trinaing reoutine devleipe by colaabroatioes at ETH Zurich
+This is a pruned and quantized implementation of Marigold, a diffusion-based training and evaluation routine developed by collaborators at ETH Zurich

 ### 📦 Repository